Ajatt-Tools/impd/README.md

 * `extract_audio video.mkv audio.ogg` - Extract audio from video without condensing.
 * `extract_subtitles video.mkv subtitles.srt` - Extract internal subtitles.
 * `probe [a|s] video.mkv` - Print tracks available in the container.

+## Condensing

+For condensing to work the video files passed to `impd` should have embedded subtitles or external .srt/.ass subtitles should be placed in the same folder as the video files or in a subfolder relative to the directory that contains the video files.
+External subtitles should have the same names as the corresponding video files except for the extensions.

 ## Contributions